 Clark suggests also searching for courses and degree tracks that include diverse topics, such as social justice, poverty and gender studies.
 Offerings like these can demonstrate a school's commitment to introducing its students to ways in which they can broaden their personal experiences and platforms of knowledge.

 With that being said, taking advantage of the opportunities your school offers can be critical to your experience, since it's up to you to get involved.
-You can learn more about the resources available to you by contacting your school's Office of Diversity and Inclusion and paying attention to the ways your school has seen positive outcomes surrounding these topics in the past.
+You can learn more about the resources available to you by contacting your school's Office of Equity, Diversity and Inclusion and paying attention to the ways your school has seen positive outcomes surrounding these topics in the past.

 Above all else, don't hold yourself back.
 "Students can't be afraid to go to events," Clark iterates.
 "They come to college to improve themselves, and they can't do that by hanging in their dorm rooms watching Netflix."

 As the research and words of higher education experts have demonstrated, the importance of diverse college climates cannot be understated.
 And while colleges and universities can do much to improve their processes, don't forget to play an active role in your own experience as a college student.

 You can learn more about the various resources, events and leadership opportunities available to you along your higher education journey by visiting The College of St. Scholastica's Office of Equity, Diversity and Inclusion information page, where you can also learn more about why diversity matters to CSS.